 Coming up to Speed

 As with the previous film (the first half of this tale), the story becomes more interesting and thus watchable as the story progresses.
-Katniss and her team advance on the capital while President Snow and his forced do what they can to stop her.
+Katniss and her team advance on the capital while President Snow and his forces do what they can to stop her.
 The twin forces clash with a full-scale revolt and invasion of the capital with the results being in line (very nearly) with how we expect these things to turn out (no spoilers here).
-Leave us say that the story was entertaining enough to keep us in our seat for the duration of the film and that fans of the book (and previous films) will no doubt enjoy.
+Leave us to say that the story was entertaining enough to keep us in our seats for the duration of the film and that fans of the book (and previous films) will no doubt enjoy.

 Here's What We Think

 As for us, however, even though we did enjoy it, we still feel that these stories are based on fragile, ill-conceived premises and are more about working out much lighter social issues than dealing with larger, more complex issues (as did much of the sci-fi we read as a youth) so — to us — it all feels light, and struggling to have a greater weight than it actually does.
 We honestly don’t mean to disparage these films, but they really do seem to be not so much fully thought out tales, but romance stories, masquerading as thinly-veiled parables attempting to comment on the nature of Millennials issues in a big cruel world.
 Not that there is so much wrong with that, but works against them, and makes them all seem like the same story to us.
 Needless to say, your mileage may differ.